huwei-vincent/huwei-vincent.github.io/_pages/my-publication.md

 # Working Papers

-- Transitional Bias of Project Owners’ Learning in Crowdfunding / with Xin LI, Prepared for Submission;
+1. Transitional Bias of Project Owners’ Learning in Crowdfunding / with Xin LI, Prepared for Submission
-- The Impact of Government Social Media Coverage on the Public’s Attention to Self-protection / with Qiang CAO, Sijia ZHOU, Bei LUO, Prepared for Submission;
+2. The Impact of Investor Irrationality on Firm Value and Market Information Efficiency: Evidence from Gamestop Short Squeeze / with Xiurui YANG, Ying ZHAO
-- The Impact of Investor Irrationality on Firm Value and Market Efficiency / with Xiurui YANG, Draft Available with Request;
+3. The Impact of Reward Distribution Policies on User Engagement and Service Consumption: A Natural Experiment at a Cloud Computing Service Provider / with Ke XU, Zhongyun ZHOU
-- The Impact of Transitioning from PoW to Pos Mechanisms on the Inequality of Non-fungible Token Trading Networks / with Weihong MA, J Leon ZHAO, Draft Available with Request;
+4. The Impact of Artificial Intelligence Policy on Employment: Evidence from China / with Jiafu WANG
-- Personalized Customer Engagement under Tie Decay: A Deep Reinforcement Learning Approach / with Xin LI, Xin XU;
+5. Personalized Customer Engagement under Tie Decay: A Deep Reinforcement Learning Approach / with Xin LI, Xin XU
-- Hard Paywall vs. Preview Paywall: The Implications of Digital Paywall Design on Purchase and Refund / with Ling ZHANG, Shenyang JIANG;
+6. The Impact of Consensus Mechanism Transition on the Non-fungible Token Trading Networks / with Weihong MA, J Leon ZHAO

 # Grants